 - Carrying and loading equipment and materials

-For anyone interested in being an HVAC helper, individuals typically need to complete a vocational training program or an apprenticeship.
-It takes an average of several months to a year to complete these programs, which provide hands-on training in the installation and maintenance of HVAC systems.
+For anyone interested in being an HVAC helper, the first step should be finishing a job training program or an apprenticeship.
+Completing either may take several months to a year, and should provide hands-on training in the installation and maintenance of HVAC systems.
 Related subjects may be covered in additional classes, such as electrical theory and safety practices.

-Once the training or apprenticeship program is complete, HVAC helpers may choose to become certified by a professional organization, including the HVAC Excellence or the Air Conditioning Contractors of America.
-Becoming certified requires passing a test as well as completing a certain amount of work experience or continuing education credits.
+Once the training or apprenticeship program is complete, HVAC helpers may choose to become certified by a professional organization, like the HVAC Excellence or the Air Conditioning Contractors of America.
+These certifications typically require passing an exam and may require a specific amount of work experience or continuing education credits.

-An HVAC helper's salary varies depending on factors such as their total experience, the region where they work and the specific company they're working for.
+An HVAC helper's salary usually depends on their total experience, the region where they work and the type of company they work for.

-According to the Bureau of Labor Statistics, typical starting wage for HVAC helpers hovers around $37,000, although some HVAC helpers may have an opportunity to earn more.
-With experience and more training programs, HVAC helpers can transition to becoming truly professional HVAC technicians, increasing their annual salaries.
+As reported by the Bureau of Labor Statistics, average yearly wage for HVAC helpers is around $37,000, though a few HVAC helpers can eventually earn more.
+With experience and completing more training, HVAC helpers may be able to advance to become fully certified HVAC technicians, which typically earn higher salaries.

-All in all,, HVAC helpers are key members of any heating and cooling team, ensuring professional installation, maintenance, and repair of heating, ventilation, air conditioning and refrigeration systems.
-With the right training and experience, an HVAC helper can expect to be a valuable part of the HVAC industry.
+Overall, an HVAC helper is an important member of a heating and cooling team, helping ensure the quality installation, maintenance, and repair of heating, ventilation, air conditioning and refrigeration systems.
+After training and education programs are complete, an HVAC helper can become a valuable and well-paid member of the HVAC industry.